JRCSTU/fuefit/README.rst

     print the whole command line when an external program (like a C compiler) fails.

-After installation, it is important that you check which version is visible in your :envvar:`PATH`:
+After a successful installation, it is important that you check which version is visible in your :envvar:`PATH`:

 .. code-block:: console

     $ fuefit --version
     0.0.5-alpha.2